-Researchers Improved Insulin Sensitivity in Mice With Skin Grafts.
+Researchers Improved Insulin Sensitivity With Skin Grafts.
 Could You Be Next?Katie Taylor

 A diet program for mice is not usually cause for rejoicing, but when it means a potentially effective treatment for type 2 diabetes, we’ll be the first to raise a glass.